ekrell/fujin/README.md

 - __scripts:__ For generating results to analyze planner's effectiveness.
 - __tools:__ Small programs that support path planner.
 May be useful for data preparation.

+### Solving 2-player, 0-sum Matrix Games

+The code is set up such that a method parameter could be used to select a desired algorithm for solving matrix games.
+Only one is currently supported.

+- **Williams**: Approximate, iterative solver.
+-- Numeric selection flag: 0
+-- Code: solver_tools.py -> solve_williams()
+-- Source: code.activestate.com/recipes/496825-game-theory-payoff-matrix-solver/

 ### Examples

 __Example A: a single environment vector acts against the traveler__